-Trump's favorite fast-food meal is a diet-buster
+Trump's bun-free but unhealthy McDonald's fix

 If he continues to make McDonald's a go-to, she suggests some menu alternatives: Apple slices and mandarin oranges are good.
 Some of the salads are better choices.
 But if he insists on a sandwich, she recommends skipping the Big Macs and instead having the fish without tartar sauce and cheese.

 Swap the chocolate shake for a low-fat yogurt parfait she suggests, which has healthy fruit and fiber.
 The blueberries and strawberries at least offer antioxidants.
-If Trump is not a yogurt man, even a vanilla cone would be healthier, at half the calories and about a third less sugar than a medium shake.
+If Trump is not a yogurt man, even a vanilla cone would be healthier, at less than half the calories and less than a third the sugar than a small shake.

 "At least," she said, "he is not eating the McFlurry with M&M's.
 He didn't pick the (least-healthy) dessert choice on the menu."